 This time the technician only performed two little tests.

 I asked if Ellie and I should leave the room, but the technician said we could stay.
 No big deal.

-Finally the time was up and Ben made it through the first stimuli.
-He was panting afterwards a bit so the technician told him to take a minute and catch his breath.
-His oxygen alarms starting going off and a nurse ran in to see what was happening.
-She rushed to get him a nasal oxygen tube to help him breathe better.
+Ben made it through the first stimuli.
+He was panting afterward a bit so the technician told him to take a minute and catch his breath.
+His oxygen alarms starting going off and a nurse ran in to get him a nasal oxygen tube to help him breathe better.

-A minute later it was time to start the next test: the flashing lights.
+Next was the flashing lights.
 Ben has never had any issue with light sensitivity before, especially during EEGs.
 The light just flashed on for a couple seconds, then off.
 He had to close his eyes, open them again.
 Rinse and repeat.

-After letting him sleep for only about 5 minutes, the technician called his name.
+After about 5 minutes, the technician called his name.

 Then a little louder.